 Gigapixel Review – Contents

-- What is Gigapixel 7
+- What is Gigapixel 8

 - How much does Gigapixel cost?

-- Download the Free Gigapixel trial.
+- Download the Free Gigapixel Trial.

-- Gigapixel Samples
+- Gigapixel Features

-- Is Gigapixel any good
+- Gigapixel Tests

-- Best Alternatives to Gigapixel 7
+- Alternatives to Gigapixel

 - Conclusion

-What is Gigapixel 7
+What is Gigapixel 8

-Topaz Gigapixel is an AI-powered image upscaling application for PC and Mac designed to enlarge your digital photos and pictures by up to 600%.
+Gigapixel is an AI-powered image upscaling application for PC and Mac designed to enlarge your digital photos and pictures by up to 600%.
 As a standalone software application, you can run Gigapixel independently of any other software or as a plugin for Lightroom Classic and Photoshop.

 How much does Gigapixel cost?